JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 # Acknowledgements

-This work has been supported by the NSERC Alliance grant 544900-19 in collaboration with Huawei-Canada.
+This work has been supported by the NSERC Alliance grant 544900-19 in collaboration with Huawei-Canada and NSERC PGS-D.

 # References